TripleSpeeder/ens-updater/README.md

 ```

 ## Usage
-At the moment only the command setContenthash is implemented.
+At the moment only setting/getting of contenthash is implemented.
 PRs to extend functionality are welcome :)
 ```
  > ens-updater setContenthash
 ens-updater setContenthash